davidd2k/cerraform/README.md

 ## Usage

-There is one directory per example:
+There is one directory per example (only one now ;-) ):

-- `example-ping` an example of a basic ping check

-Inside of each directory is a top-level `GNUMakefile` that handles the manual execution of the Terraform.
+- `account-usage-check` creates a check, a contact group and ruleset (notification via slack) for metrics used in a Circonus Account.